chimera-linux/cports/.github/pull_request_template.md

 - [ ] I have read [Packaging.md](https://github.com/chimera-linux/cports/blob/master/Packaging.md#quality_requirements)
 - [ ] I have built and tested my changes on my machine

+The following must be true for new package submissions:

+- [ ] I will take responsibility for my template and keep it up to date